On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Clifford theory

 must contain isomorphic summands.
-Hence the number of pairs $(i,k)$ such that $T_k$ acts non-trivially on $g_i U$ is $r(J)z(J)$.
-This shows (\ref{mk-ry}).
-Moreover, as the non-abelian group $T_1$ cannot consist of translations, we have $z(J) \geq 1$ and hence also $y(J) \geq 1$. \end{proof}
+Thus there are $z(J)$ values of $i$ for which $T_k$ acts non-trivially on $g_i U$.
+(This shows that $z(J)$ does not depend on the initial choice $k=1$.)
+There are therefore $r(J)z(J)$ pairs $(i,k)$ such that $T_k$ acts non-trivially on $g_i U$.
+Hence (\ref{mk-ry}) holds.
+Moreover, as the non-abelian group $T_1$ cannot be contained in $\Tr(G)$, its linear action on $W$ is non-trivial.
+Thus $z(J) \geq 1$.
+Hence by (\ref{mk-ry}) we also have $y(J) \geq 1$. \end{proof}

-For a non-abelian simple group $T$, let $d(T)$ denote the minimal degree of a non-trivial irreducible $F[T]$-module, where $F$ is any splitting field for $T$ in characteristic $p$.
-(We omit the dependence on $p$ from the notation.)
-Then $d(T) \geq 2$.
+For a non-abelian simple group $T$, let $d_p(T)$ denote the minimal degree of a non-trivial irreducible $F[T]$-module, where $F$ is any splitting field for $T$ in characteristic $p$.
+Then $d_p(T) \geq 2$.

 In the following, we write $v_p(x)$ for the $p$-adic valuation of an integer $x \neq 0$: $v_p(x)=a$ if $p^a$ divides $x$ but $p^{a+1}$ does not.

 \begin{lemma} With the above notation,